 Read more: Best Things To Do In Singapore This Weekend With Kids

-Eight installations, lots of interactivity, and a theme that spotlights Joy, Kindness, Dream and Love: it doesn’t get more wholesome than Gallery Children’s Biennale.
+Unique installations, lots of interactivity, and family-friendly themes: it doesn’t get more wholesome than Gallery Children’s Biennale.
 We love how there’s something for every child, no matter what age they are, including larger-than-life artworks and multi-sensorial art installations and programmes for kids.
+Stay tuned for more info!

 Where: National Gallery Singapore